bedops/bedops/docs/content/revision-history.rst

 * :ref:`starchcat`

-  * Fixed buffer overflow condition that caused segmentation faults on Ubuntu 13.
+  * Fixed embarassing buffer overflow condition that caused segmentation faults on Ubuntu 13.

 * All :ref:`conversion scripts <conversion_scripts>`

   * We now test for ability to locate ``starch``, ``sort-bed``, ``wig2bed_bin`` and ``samtools`` in user environment, quitting with the appropriate error state if the dependencies cannot be found.

-  * Added descriptive tables to each script's documentation page which describe how columns map from original data input to BED output.
+  * Improved documentation.
+In particular, we have added descriptive tables to each script's documentation page which describe how columns map from original data input to BED output.

   * :ref:`bam2bed` and :ref:`sam2bed`

     * Added ``--custom-tags <value>`` command-line option to support a comma-separated list of custom tags (cf. `Biostars discussion <http://www.biostars.org/p/87062/>`_), *i.e.*, tags which are not part of the original SAMtools specification.

     * Added ``--keep-header`` option to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
+This now makes these conversion scripts fully "non-lossy".

+    * Improved I/O handling routines to reduce likelihood of Python not being able to open intermediate, temporary files.

   * :ref:`vcf2bed`

     * Added new ``--snvs``, ``--insertions`` and ``--deletions`` options that filter VCF variants into three separate subcategories.

     * Added ``--keep-header`` option to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
+This now makes these conversion scripts fully "non-lossy".

   * :ref:`gff2bed`

     * Added ``--keep-header`` option to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
+This now makes these conversion scripts fully "non-lossy".

   * :ref:`psl2bed`

     * Added ``--keep-header`` option to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
+This now makes these conversion scripts fully "non-lossy".

+  * :ref:`wig2bed`

+    * Added ``--keep-header`` option to :ref:`wig2bed` binary and ``wig2bed``/``wig2starch`` wrapper scripts, to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
+This now makes these conversion scripts fully "non-lossy".

-* Added OS X uninstaller project to allow end user to more easily remove BEDOPS tools.
+* Added OS X uninstaller project to allow end user to more easily remove BEDOPS tools from this platform.

-* Cleaned up compilation warnings.
+* Cleaned up various compilation warnings found with ``clang``/``clang++`` and GCC kits.

 =================
 Previous versions